roman-milk/roman-milk.github.io/teachers-confused-mind.md

  Trish's body went rigid as first her mind followed by her core exploded sending out waves after waves of sheer pleasure exciting her every cell.
 When it started to diminish and she tried to control her body, it started again as Karen shouted, "ORGASM, ORGASM, ORGASM" as Susan continued to pound her ass and electricity pulsed through her core.
 By the time her body came down, she was standing in a puddle of piss and her legs couldn't support her.
 Trish's eyes rolled back in her head as she lost consciousness.

  When Trish came to she was on the floor, she looked at her Mistress, smiled and said, "Thank you Mistress thank you."
 As she fell into a deep sleep her body exhausted.
-Report_Story #1